5 Types of Belly Fat and What Causes Them

 Hormonal Belly Fat

-This type of belly is identified by having a lower belly bulge.
+A lower belly bulge indicates this type of belly.
 Hormonal imbalances change the way the body stores and distributes fat.

 In general, women are much more susceptible to developing hormonal belly since it’s mostly associated with altered estrogen levels in the body, as females’ age level of estrogen tends to decline and accordingly fat distribution switches from hourglass shape of the body to “apple shape” with more fat stored in the belly.

-Although I am a doctor, I’m not your doctor, so it’s best to visit a physician for a consultation to check your lab work and analyze the real cause behind your hormonal issues.
+Although I am a doctor, I am not your doctor.
+Therefore, it’s best to visit a physician for a consultation to have your lab work checked and the real cause of your hormonal issues analyzed.

 Tips